Presentation: Clinical suspicion of Turner syndrome

 - parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-- The majority of tests are DNA-based, and an EDTA sample (purple-topped tube) is required.
-Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (green-topped tube).
+- The majority of tests are DNA-based, and an EDTA sample (typically a purple-topped tube) is required.
+Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.